-Roles Responsibility Frequency Board of Trustees Final Approval of the policy Annual Approval of exceptions to the policy (e.g. As necessary new investment types) Approval of revisions to the policy As necessary Chief Executive Officer Responsible for adherence to all Authority As necessary policies Chief Financial Officer Approval of the policy Annual Approval of investment strategy Annual Approval of performance measurements Ongoing Approval of minor exceptions to the policy As necessary (i.e. amounts, maturities)
+Roles Responsibility Frequency Board of Trustees Final Approval of the policy Annual Approval of exceptions to the policy (e.g. new investment types) As necessary Approval of revisions to the policy As necessary Chief Executive Officer Responsible for adherence to all Authority policies As necessary Chief Financial Officer Approval of the policy Approval of investment strategy AnnualAnnual Approval of performance measurements Ongoing Approval of minor exceptions to the policy (i.e. amounts, maturities) As necessary

+1

 Director of Finance and Serve as custodian of the policy - Ongoing

 Treasury Develop investment strategy - Annual

 Review investment strategy - Ongoing

 Establish performance measurements - Ongoing

 Distribution of policy and amendments - As necessary

 Annual review of policy - Annual

 Oversight of investment activity - Ongoing

 Invest funds as provided for in the policy - Ongoing

 Review performance information - Monthly

 Management reporting - Quarterly

 Collect performance information - Weekly

-Distribute performance information - Weekly
+Distribute performance information • Weekly

 Keep abreast of developments and notify - Ongoing

 the Chief Financial Officer, as needed

 Investment Manager(s) Develop investment strategy • Annual

 Review investment strategy - Ongoing

 Invest funds as provided for in the policy • Ongoing

 Reporting investment portfolio - Daily,

 Monthly,

 Quarterly